dfinity/ic-burp-extension/README.md

 **IDL content view.** The rightmost section shows the contents of the IDL that was selected in the middle section.

 ### Managing Internet Identities
-The extension supports sending ICP messages from the repeater and intruder tool (see section TODO).
+The extension supports sending ICP messages from the repeater and intruder tool (see section [Sending Requests](#sending-requests-from-intruder-or-repeater)).
 Non-anonymous messages need to be signed.
 For this internet identities (II) can be used.
-In order to sign messages with an II a passkey must be generated and registered with the II.
+In order to sign messages with an II, a passkey must be generated and registered with the II.
 For this a UI is provided under the `IC` tab and the `Internet Identity` subtab:

 ![II Management UI](pics/quickstart-ii-management.png "II Management UI")